 What is a Marine Use Plan?

 Context setting for the Marine Use Plan, including information on traditional Marine Planning across time and space, as well as Indigenous approaches to Marine Use Planning which center Indigenous Knowledges, community goals, as well as place-based and culturally relevant histories.
-Explanations of the impetus for this project: to act as a guide for the Marine Stewardship team’s work, and offering transparency to the community around rights, protections, and opportunities.
+Explanations of the impetus for this project: to act as a guide for the Marine Stewardship team’s work and priorities, and offering transparency to the community around rights, protections, and opportunities.
 Detailed descriptions of the cultural and ecological landscape, and how Marine Stewardship Team projects respond to protect, steward, and restore critically important species and ecosystems.

 The Great Flood Story